Would you like to make this site your homepage? It's fast and easy...

 Could your school or daycare center use any of these items found on an educators internet message board?
 Call to find out!

-Old Clothes to School: Keeping a box of old "dress-up" clothes in your room allows you to grab
+Send Your Old Clothes to School: Keeping a box of old "dress-up" clothes in your room allows you to grab

 something special to dramatically introduce a special topic or chapter, let students dress up for any number of reasons, or protect what you're wearing when doing messy activities like painting.

-soap and shampoo bottles that can be put to use in the classroom holding glue, water, whatever.
+Squeeze Bottles Everywhere: We've all known for a long time about soap and shampoo bottles that can be put to use in the classroom holding glue, water, whatever.
 Having just started wearing contact lenses, we've discovered another: the cleaning solution bottle.
 Smaller in size than soap bottles, with a flip top cap that won't get lost, these

 are great for glue, but you may want to use a small drill bit or a red-hot nail to make the hole larger.
-Anyone who wears contact lenses goes through this solution regularly, so have them save the bottles for you
+Anyone who wears contact lenses goes through this solution regularly, so have them save the bottles for you.

-In Fairfax County Public Schools FamilyGram, April 2000
+In Fairfax County Public Schools FamilyGram, April 2000:

 Some donations cannot be accepted: FCPS appreciates donations from parents & community members, but gifts of art supplies, unused printing materials, paint, and similar materials often cannot be accepted.
 Many of these materials contain hazardous ingredients and become a waste disposal problem because they are extremely expensive to dispose of properly.
 For more information, call 703-658-3767.